 Google and Co have reached a point where information is available in an instant for free (almost).
 But this amount of information also comes with problems that need solving.
 For data to have any impact, it has to be relevant to the need of the market, and that is an area of massive growth.
 Data Management Software and Services are on the rise and provide a huge potential for start-ups in that field.

 Offline vs Online

-There is a large trend towards offline experiences.
-More and more people are tired to live their life sitting in front of a computer.
-Consumers looking for ways to get the same experience in the offline world.
-This area is growing, specially in education and young people development.
-But also services related to the ever growing older generation are on the up.
-This goes much further then just services, but extends into education, entertainment, health, fitness and community building.
-The need to develop and to contribute doesn’t stop when you’re 65 years old.
+There is a big trend towards offline experiences.
+More and more people are tired to live their lives sitting in front of a computer.
+Consumers are looking for ways to get the same experience in the offline world.
+This area is growing, especially in education and young people development.
+But services related to the ever-growing older generation are also on the up.
+This goes much further then just services but extends into education, entertainment, health, fitness and community building.
+The need to develop and to contribute doesn’t stop when you’re 65 years old!

-I hope this will give you some direction where to look for your own adventure.
+I hope this will give you some direction on where to look for your adventure.

 What will be your business?